HertzDevil/ft-misc-utils/README.md

 Scripts that generate new files for use in the tracker.

+- `bpm_custom`: Approximates a given BPM value with a groove, that does not exceed a given size or fits into a pattern evenly.
+- `bpm_default`: Represents a module's BPM configuration as a ticks-per-row sequence.
+- `bpm_dyadic`: Approximates a given BPM value with a groove, where each first half of the groove sequence is at least as long as the second half, to simplify Gxx use.
 - `dpcm_mixer`: Creates a new DPCM sample from the sum of two DPCM samples.
 - `organ`: Generates drawbar organ instruments for the N163.
 - `raw2fti`: Converts a raw unsigned 8-bit mono PCM stream into N163 instruments without resampling.